wso2-attic/ballerina-integrator/README.md

 ### <a name="tracing"></a> Tracing
 You can monitor ballerina services using in built tracing capabilities of Ballerina.
 We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
-Follow the following steps to use tracing with ballerina.
+Follow the following steps to use tracing with Ballerina.
-1) Run Jaeger docker image using following command
+1) Run Jaeger docker image using the following command
    ```bash
    docker run -d -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 -p16686:16686 -p14268:14268 jaegertracing/all- in-one:latest
    ```